khulnasoft/khulnasoft/doc/dev/security/csrf_security_model.md

 There are more mitigation techniques, and risks, that you should be aware of.
 See [OWASP: CSRF prevention cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html)

-# Sourcegraph's CSRF security model
+# Khulnasoft's CSRF security model

 ## Diagrams